wasn-eu/CubeCell_Getting_Started/README.md

 ## Connecting a sensor

-If you have bought the IndoorNode ([buy](https://www.wasn.eu/p/wasn-indoor-node-mit-cjmcu-8128-sensor)) there is a BME680 sensor fitted in the case.
+If you have bought the IndoorNode ([buy](https://www.wasn.eu/p/wasn-indoor-node-mit-cjmcu-8128-sensor)) there is a BME280 or BME680 sensor fitted in the case.

-If you have bought the ModularNode ([buy](https://www.wasn.eu/p/wasn-modular-outdoor-node)) you can connect the sensor to one of the 8 sockets or the OneWire Sensors to the OW socket.
+If you have bought the ModularNode ([buy](https://www.wasn.eu/p/wasn-modular-outdoor-node)) you can connect the sensor to one of the 3 sockets.

 If you have bought a sensor from our Website ([buy](https://www.wasn.eu/c/sensoren)) or from Heltec then you can just plug it in the capsule./p>
 <p align="center">